What is Our Ministry?

 Inspired by the religious values expressed in the Seven Principles of the Unitarian Universalist Association, our work is guided by the UUSCM Code of Practice.
 Our practices bring knowledge, compassion and healing to the people in our care informed by our training and life experiences.

-Community Ministers may be Chaplains, Pastoral Counselors, Spiritual Directors, University or Theological School Faculty, Social Justice Activists, Denominational Officials, or practitioners of a wide range of other activities.
+Community Ministers may be Chaplains, Pastoral Counselors, Spiritual Directors, Public University or Theological School Faculty, Social Justice Activists, Medical Professionals, Human Services Professionals, Denominational Officials, or practitioners of a wide range of other activities of service.

 Lay Community